Nihar3453/llm-transformers-and-rag/README.md

-# GenerativeAI-LLM-RAG

-Foundation Models and RAG Labs
+# Foundation Models and RAG Labs
 A collection of end-to-end notebooks exploring decoder-only Transformers from scratch, BERT fine-tuning across frameworks, multi-model fine-tuning with Hugging Face, and practical semantic search/RAG pipelines with ChromaDB and Weaviate.

 What’s inside:-